Table of Contents

 Check out our Paladin Arena Card Ranking Spreadsheet to see the value we attribute to all the cards you may be offered as a Paladin.

 As a Rogue, you will often lean towards an aggressive play style rather than a control one.
 This is due to a large number of cards that allow you to maintain a good momentum throughout the game (tempo cards), as well as your Hero Power.
 The Rogue Hero Power is completely dominant in some matchups, particularly Paladin, since your 2 Mana investment deals with 4 Mana's worth of Paladin tokens.
 Rogue's will often lower their own Health in the process of clearing minions with their Dagger, and as such, healing cards should be drafted more highly.
 Even in decks with no healing however, you should still be aggressive with your own life as a resource, as your Dagger is always key to victory.
-Cards such as Deadly Poison will always provide you with card advantage, while the majority of Combo cards and Backstab will contribute to the tempo and put your opponent under a lot of pressure.
+Cards such aswill always provide you with card advantage, while the majority of Combo cards and will contribute to the tempo and put your opponent under a lot of pressure.

 The downfall of the class is its somewhat one dimensional nature.
 As Rogue decks will usually be outclassed in the late-game if they have not been able to gain an overwhelming advantage early.